One of the most important parts of any production studio is the studio monitors.

 Studio monitors come in a range of sizes with the most common sizes ranging from 3 to 8 inches.

-Small studio monitors give you the best of both worlds.
+Small studio monitors give you more flexibility.
 High-quality sound reproduction in a compact form.
 While you’ll often find the lower frequencies to be lacking, the mids and highs can be amazing.
 Plus you can always invest in a subwoofer to improve low-end output.
 This is a great way to experience the sound output of larger monitors without taking up a lot of space on your work surface.

 - Small studio monitors should be compact but well built.
 Pay extra attention to the quality of materials used.
 As they are smaller it is easier to knock them over and potentially cause damage.